Hacker Perspective: Telephony (basic information)

 - two wire-spring relays can be seen below switches D & E (see the can covers).
 These are part of the bay alarm system.

 - three wire-wrap blocks can be seen below switches I & N (see the can covers).
-These wires connect the bay alarm system to
+These wires connect the bay alarm system to an aisle alarm.

 - a black block below switch F contains indicator lamps and Alarm Cut Off (ACO) switches.